sergiy-chumachenko/famous-algorithms/README.md

 >A common method of simplification is to divide a problem into subproblems of the same type.
 As a computer programming technique, this is called divide and conquer and is key to the design of many important algorithms.
 Divide and conquer serves as a top-down approach to problem solving, where problems are solved by solving smaller and smaller instances.
 A contrary approach is dynamic programming.
 This approach serves as a bottom-up approach, where problems are solved by solving larger and larger instances, until the desired size is reached.

 - Breadth-first search (BFS)
 >Breadth-first search (BFS) is an algorithm for traversing or searching tree or graph data structures.
-It starts at the tree root (or some arbitrary node of a graph, sometimes referred to as a 'search key'[1]), and explores all of the neighbor nodes at the present depth prior to moving on to the nodes at the next depth level.
+It starts at the tree root (or some arbitrary node of a graph, sometimes referred to as a 'search key'), and explores all of the neighbor nodes at the present depth prior to moving on to the nodes at the next depth level.

+-Dijkstra's algorithm (Shortest Path First algorithm - SPF)
+>Dijkstra's algorithm (or Dijkstra's Shortest Path First algorithm, SPF algorithm) is an algorithm for finding the shortest paths between nodes in a graph, which may represent, for example, road networks.
+It was conceived by computer scientist Edsger W. Dijkstra in 1956 and published three years later.
+>The algorithm exists in many variants.
+Dijkstra's original algorithm found the shortest path between two nodes, but a more common variant fixes a single node as the "source" node and finds shortest paths from the source to all other nodes in the graph, producing a shortest-path tree.